aidanwhiteley/books/README.md

 This is all a work in progress.
 It's getting there but there are bugs e.g. JSESSIONs are being returned to the client unnecessarily and I'm not 100% convinced by the logoff functionality..

 ## Stateless Apps
-An lot of the time developing this microservice was spent in making it entirely independant of HTTP session state  - based around using JWTs.
+An lot of the time developing this microservice was spent in trying to make it entirely independant of HTTP session state  - based around using JWTs.

+This has almost worked!
+However, there's a problem with using Spring's OAuth2ClientContext which stores data into Session scope I believe.
+This is a WIP investigation at the moment.
+It looks as though the Google/Facebook re-direct back to the microservice needs to hit the same JVM.
+Currently reading https://github.com/spring-projects/spring-security-oauth/issues/661 and looking at @SessionAttribute options.

-Would I do the same in a real application?
+Would I do "entirely HTTP session stateless" in a real application?

 Almost certainly - **NO!**